n0j/n0j.github.io/_drafts/2018-07-31-owasp-juice-shop-v7.3.0-level-1.md

 Here I have to admit to a small bit of cheating.
 I have not worked on Juice Shop before but I have seen it and know there's a hidden scoreboard.
 You can find it by looking at the source of the main page.
 This is an act I definitely would have taken anyway, so we'll forgive the cheating. ;)

-In the sourece of the menu bar, some items are present which are not rendered in the browser.
+In the source of the menu bar, some items are present which are not rendered in the browser.
 The 'complain' button, for instance, appears to check whether you're logged in.

 ```
 <li class="dropdown" ng-show="isLoggedIn()">